 Another study showed that the way that cordyceps enhances metabolism also plays a part in its ability to improve athletic performance.

-CORDYCEPS CAN HELP PROTECT THE BODY AGAINST THE EFFECTS OF STRESS
+PROTECT THE BODY AGAINST THE EFFECTS OF STRESS

 Many practitioners of alternative medicine or herbalism will call cordyceps an “adaptogen.”
 This means that it is a healthful botanical that, if taken over the long-term, can help ameliorate stress.